Joe Menendez: Film

+Menendez is quite prolific in movies too.
+He directed the Superhero action/comedy feature film Henry Danger: The Movie, which he also Executive Produced, for Nickelodeon Movies and Paramount Plus.
+It premiered on January 17, 2025, and immediately debuted as the #1 new movie.
+It remained in the top 5 family movies well over a month after release.
+He also directed the action-adventure TV movie Legends of the Hidden Temple, which premiered on Nickelodeon on November 26, 2016.
+The movie is based on the 1990s game show of the same name.

 Despite being American-born and raised, three of Menendez's feature film releases have been Spanish language movies, however, he still considers each of them to be an American movie.

-Ladrones was released October 9, 2015 by Pantelion Films.
+Ladrones was released October 9, 2015, by Pantelion Films.

 The action/comedy reunites an old team of thieves and several new ones for the biggest heist of their lives.
 The film was shot on location in the Dominican Republic and enjoys a CinemaScore of "A".
 It debuted #9 at the Mexican box-office, marking the second film Menendez has directed to land in Mexico's Top 10 on its opening weekend.

 The film is the sequel to his theatrical debut, the feature film Ladrón que roba a ladrón aka To Rob a Thief which was released by Lionsgate on August 31, 2007.
 According to the website Metacritic, the film enjoys generally favorable reviews, evidenced by its score of 61%, and does even better on Rotten Tomatoes with a score of 66%.
 Despite being made for under 2 million dollars, the film made almost 7 million dollars worldwide.

 Joe Menendez's third Spanish language film, a romantic comedy called Quiero ser fiel (I WANT TO BE FAITHFUL), a.k.a.
 POR QUE LOS HOMBRES SON INFIELES?
 (WHY DO MEN CHEAT?) was released in Latin America in 2014 and was in the top ten of Mexico's box office for two weeks, and made its U.S. debut in March 2016.

 In 2002 he made his second feature film, the indie drama HUNTING OF MAN, which Menendez edited, wrote and directed.
 It won BEST PICTURE at the 2003 New York International Latino Film Festival and the coveted FESTIVAL DIRECTOR AWARD FOR EXCELLENCE at the 2003 Method Fest Independent Film Festival, where Menendez was also nominated for Best Director.

 Menendez gathered $10,000 from his family and made his feature film debut with the indie action thriller LORDS OF THE BARRIO (originally titled The Impostor), which was shot in 1995 and 1996 but wasn't released on DVD until 2002.